 In this course students will integrate what they have learned in prior courses on the various functional areas of managing a brokerage.
 Topics include Strategic Leadership, Financial Management, Human Resources, Inside the Brokerage, Sales and Service, Marketing Strategies, Strategic Communication, and Growth, Valuation and Perpetuation.
 Prerequisites: RMGT 3110 and RMGT 3535

-The required 40 hour work period is designed to be unpaid - either temporary or permanent, in which students do productive work that is directly related to the core competencies of their chosen insurance field.
-Positions must clearly demand the application, at a professional level, of the core competencies of the CIP and / or CRM programs, and it is expected that such positions will involve regularly-scheduled work hours.
-The intent of the work period is to provide experiential learning for the purpose of complementing and supplementing the various theories and topics covered throughout the course of studies in both general insurance and risk management.
-The student will apply learned skills, knowledge, and ability in a general insurance or risk management setting.
+The required 40 hour work period is designed to be unpaid - either temporary or permanent, in which students spend time in a job shadow role that is directly related to the core competencies of their chosen insurance field.
+Positions must clearly allow observation, at a professional level, of the core competencies of the CIP and / or CRM programs, and it is expected that such positions will involve regularly-scheduled attendance hours.
+The intent of the job shadow course is to provide experiential learning for the purpose of complementing and supplementing the various theories and topics covered throughout the course of studies in both general insurance and risk management.
+The student will observe application of learned skills, knowledge, and ability in a general insurance or risk management setting.
 A final work-period report will be submitted by the student and a performance questionnaire will be submitted by the sponsor / employer.
 Performance during the work period will be graded as satisfactory (S) or unsatisfactory (U), according to BCIT Policy 5004 (Student Regulations Policy).
 Prerequisite: Completion of all required courses in the General Insurance and Risk Management program or by approval of the program head / associate dean.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if